 Estimate the impact on your Build Automation invoice

-- Enable Boost Disks on one build target.
+- Enable a Boost Disk on one build target.

 - Run an initial build.

-- Compare the build duration before and after enabling Boost Disks.
+- Compare build durations with and without Boost Disks.

-- Calculate the reduction in billable build minutes based on your machine type and monthly build volume.
+- Calculate the reduction in billable build minutes.

-- Compare those savings against the monthly Boost Disk charge.
+- Compare those savings against the monthly Boost Disk cost.